Turn off the screen this World Book Day and help your child connect with reading from a tangible page.

-To improve their memory and understanding of what they have read, it is helpful to encourage them to discuss the material, helping them to improve their ability to read between the lines from a young age.
+To improve their memory and understanding of what they have read, it is worthwhile encouraging your kids to discuss the material.
+This helps them improve their ability to read between the lines from a young age.

 Scientific evidence aside, getting yourself and your children to read will provide you with new opportunities to interact.
 Let your child surprise you with their progress and embark into the exciting world of books.